 A range of details about your payment history and debt will be compiled and used to work out your score.
 They include:

-Your payments history - any payment made more than 30 days late is likely to be reported.
+Your payments history - any payment made more than 30 days late is likely to be reported and could be associated to why your credits gone down.
 Any bankruptcies or CCJs will have a negative impact on credit scoring, and these marks will remain on file for up to 7 years.

 Credit history length - credit scores can get a boost if you can show how well you manage your finances over an extended period.